wojdyr/debyer/doc/index.rst

 * pair distribution/correlation function (PDF/PCF)
   and related functions (RDF, reduced PDF).

+Diffraction patterns are calculated using the Debye scattering equation, hence the name.

-A few use cases for debyer can be found `in the papers citing its website`__.
+A few use cases for Debyer can be found `in the papers citing its website`__.
 Usually, the analyzed model

 * is a result of molecular dynamics simulation,